loopstick/Mechatronics-CCA-Spring-2018/README.md

 			- Put a schematic in that folder.
 Hand drawn is fine.
 				If you want to use the schematic capture program that I use, get it [here](http:fritzing.org)
+	- Additional resources:
+		- [Summer
+			Robotics](http://teachmetomake.com/wordpress/arduino-robotics-cca-summer2016) class that might have some useful ideas
+		- [H-bridge
+			tutorial](http://teachmetomake.com/wordpress/arduino-tutorial-h-bridge) in case you want to go that far (allows you to reverse your motors, although you are not required to do this)

 ###Week 6: Tuesday, February 21, 2017
 - Work week with Special Guest Lecturer (attendance is mandatory)